davidjeck/javanotes9/javanotes9-swing/README-exercise-solutions.txt

 If you know how to compile programs on the command line, and if you have downloaded the examples, you can easily compile and run all the examples.
-For non-GUI programs, just change into one of the chapter directories inside the "sources" directory, and use a command of the form
+Just change into one of the chapter directories inside the "sources" directory, and use a command of the form

                   javac ExampleClassName.java